Construction of a pathway map on a complicated energy landscape

 The essential idea is to choose ${\bf x}(0) = {\bf x}^* \pm \epsilon {\bf u}$ as the initial search position for a lower index-$k$ ($k<m$) saddle with a small $\epsilon$ that ``pushes'' the system away from the index-$m$ saddle.
 The direction of pushing, ${\bf u}$, is along a linear combination of $(m-k)$ vectors (whose negative eigenvalues have the smallest magnitudes) selected from the set of $\{{\bf v}^*\}$.
 The other $k$ orthonormal vectors from the set are used as the initial unstable directions for the next index-$k$ saddle.
 This way, the system can gently roll off the original index-$m$ saddle point in the unstable direction within a controlled procedure.
 Normally, a pair of index-$k$ saddles can be found this way, corresponding to the $\pm$ sign in the initial guess.

-The details of this numerical procedure, the so-called $k$-HiOSD method \cite{yin2019high}, is documented in the Supplementary Material \cite{SM}, step-by-step.
+The details of this numerical procedure, the so-called $k$-HiOSD method \cite{yin2019high}, is documented in the Supplemental Material \cite{SM}, step-by-step.
 It computationally determines an index-$k$ saddle point based on ${\bf x}(0)$ and ${\bf v}_i(0)$ ($i=1,2,3,...,k$) as an initial input.
 By relaxing a pseudo-Langevin dynamics for time-dependent ${\bf x}$ and ${\bf v}_i$, the computation eventually arrives at all conditions that need to be satisfied by an index-$k$ saddle, producing ${\bf x}^*$ and ${\bf v}_i^*$ for it.

-Hence, by repeating the above procedure starting from an existing index-$m$ saddle as a parent, we establish a systematic scheme to search for {\emph {all}} saddle points branched from this parent and to construct a family tree that eventually terminates at index-$0$ {solutions (minima)}.
-This avoids the pitfalls existing in previous numerical schemes to search for an arbitrary solution starting from random initial guesses with no control on both search direction and Morse index of the final numerical outcome.
+Hence, by repeating the above procedure starting from an existing index-$m$ saddle as a parent, we establish a systematic scheme to search for {\emph {all}} saddle points branched from this parent and to construct a family tree that eventually terminates at index-$0$ {solutions (minima)}, the local energy minima.
+This avoids the pitfalls existing in previous numerical schemes to search for an arbitrary solution starting from random initial guesses with no control on both the search direction and Morse index of the final numerical outcome.
 The family tree provides the crucial information on the relationships between saddle points.
 In particular, the pathway between two lower-index saddle points is clearly mapped out through a higher-index saddle point.

-{\it {Liquid crystals in 2D confinement}--} To illustrate the basic concepts, we present here the pathway map of 2D nematic liquid crystals confined in a square box (see illustrations in Fig.~\ref{LdGpath}).
-The mathematical model we use is the Landau-de~Gennes (LdG) free-energy in reduced units \cite{de1995physics}
+{\it {Liquid crystals in 2D confinement}---} To {demonstrate the success of the method}, we present here the pathway map of 2D nematic liquid crystals confined in a square box (see illustrations in Fig.~\ref{LdGpath}).
+The mathematical model we use is the Landau--de~Gennes (LdG) free-energy in reduced units \cite{de1995physics}

 where a $2\times 2$ traceless and symmetric tensor field ${\sf Q}({\bf r})$, characterizing the orientational ordering of the liquid crystals, is considered.
 Only two elements of the ${\sf Q}$-tensor are independent.
 The variable ${\bf r}=(x,y)$ resides in the domains $[-1,1]$ for $x$ and $[-1,1]$ for $y$.
-The specifics of the LdG model, including the Landau function $f_{\rm b}$ and Dirichlet conditions that require the alignment of the liquid crystal directors at the four boundaries, are given in the Supplementary Material \cite{SM}.
+The specifics of the LdG model, including the Landau function $f_{b}$ and Dirichlet conditions that require the alignment of the liquid crystal directors at the four boundaries, are given in the Supplemental Material \cite{SM}.
 The system parameter $\alpha$ is directly linked to the area of the confining square.